Understanding the Difference Between Kayak and Canoe

 Cons Of Kayaks

-• Some paddlers may find the low seating position in a kayak less comfortable, especially during long paddling sessions.
+• Some paddlers find the low seating position in a kayak less comfortable, especially during long paddling sessions.
 Sit-on-top kayaks can offer more comfort but may still be less spacious than canoes.

-• Getting in and out of a traditional kayak can be more challenging than a canoe, especially for beginners or those with limited mobility
+• Getting in and out of a traditional kayak can be more challenging than a canoe, especially for beginners or those with limited mobility.

 Conclusion